Urbine/PostWizardREST/README.md

    - Verify the JNDI datasource name in `src/main/liberty/config/server.xml` matches the JNDI datasource name in `src/main/resources/META-INF/persistence.xml`

 3. **Test and build the project**
+   - **Prerequisite**: A working WordPress installation is required as the application integrates with an existing WordPress database
+   - Persistance must be configured in `src/main/liberty/config/server.xml` with the database name and credentials before testing.
    ```bash
    # Set up Liberty server and install required features
    mvn liberty:create liberty:install-feature